h4rvey-g/Note-Blog/content/USMLE/Endocrine/Adrenal insufficiency.md

 	- Other infections
 	- Perioperative period
 - <span style="background:rgba(240, 200, 0, 0.2)">Sudden discontinuation of glucocorticoids</span> after prolonged glucocorticoid therapy
-- Bilateral adrenal hemorrhage or infarction (e.g., Waterhouse-Friderichsen syndrome)
+- Bilateral adrenal hemorrhage or infarction (e.g., [[Waterhouse-Friderichsen syndrome|Waterhouse-Friderichsen syndrome]])
 - Pituitary apoplexy
 >[!tip]
 >In order to prevent the development of secondary and tertiary adrenal insufficiency, prolonged steroid therapy should be tapered slowly rather than stopped abruptly.